 Here we define some of the common terms we use when working with Murmurations.

-A schema is a JSON Schema (opens new window) file which defines a collection of data fields and explains how they should be used.
-Schemas validate JSON documents to check the data entered in a Profile matches the expected format.
-Schemas define the composition of fields, and fields define the type and validation rules for data.
-See the Murmurations Map Schema file (opens new window) as an example.
+A schema is composed of multiple fields and is described using JSON Schema, which defines a collection of data fields and explains how they should be used.
+Schemas validate JSON documents to check the data entered in a profile matches the expected format.
+See the Organizations Schema as an example.